Far-right politics in Switzerland: World Wars (1914–1945)

 Switzerland was one of the least likely countries in Europe to succumb to fascism as its democracy had deep roots, it lacked a frustrated nationalism, had a high standard of living, wide distribution of property ownership and a secure economy.
 Despite this, before World War II a number of far right and fascist groups existed in Switzerland.

 The earliest of these was Eugen Bircher's Schweizerischer Vaterländischer Verband, established in 1918.
 Gaining some influential members, it lasted until 1947.
-It was linked to the Heimatwehr, an anti-Semitic group established in 1925.
-Dr. Jakob Lorenz's Aufgebot Bewegung, formed in 1933, enjoyed some lower middle class support by advocating collaboration with Nazi Germany.
-Franz Burri advocated a similar closeness and led a variety of movements including Bund der Schweizer in Grossdeutschland (1941), Nationalsozialistische Schweizerbund and the Nationalsozialistische Bewegung in der Schweiz (both 1942).
+It was linked to the Heimatwehr, an antisemitic group established in 1925.
+Das Aufgebot, formed in 1933 by Jacob Lorenz, enjoyed some lower middle class support by advocating collaboration with Nazi Germany.
+Franz Burri advocated a similar closeness and led a variety of movements including Bund der Schweizer in Grossdeutschland (1941), Nationalsozialistischer Schweizerbund and the Nationalsozialistische Bewegung in der Schweiz (both 1942).

 By 1937 there were effectively three main language-specific groups i.e. the National Front (formed 1933) for German speakers, the Union Nationale for French speakers and the Lega Nazionale Ticinese for Italian speakers, with the latter two active in Romansh areas.
 Of these, only the National Front managed to gain any real support.
 Other minor, pro-Nazi, fascist or far right groups that were active included: